itagenten/bootstrap_package/Readme.rst

 * Head to the Install Tool, there are a few fields to be created

 * Important!!
-Use the branch `dev branch`_ of TYPO3 6.1.
-The dev branch as of this writing corresponds to upcoming 6.1.8 which should be release in a close future.
+Use the `dev branch`_ of TYPO3 6.1 as well.
+This corresponds as of this writing to the upcoming 6.1.8 release which should happen in a close future.
-  There are some changes in the way classes are instantiated (AKA ``makeInstance``) which are required to have Fedext working properly on the Frontend without the BE login.
+  FYI, there are some changes in the way classes are instantiated (AKA ``makeInstance``) which are required to have Fedext working properly on the Frontend without the BE login.

 * Migrate your template.
 Check out `this documentation`_ and the script at the button.
-The script did more good for my templates than harm. ;)
+The script took good care of my template and didn't break anything. :)

-**Beware**: the current work, can not yet released as stable.
-Mainly because of yet to be released TYPO3 6.1.8.
+For now, the current state of the Bootstrap Package, can not yet be issued as stable, mainly because of yet to be released TYPO3 6.1.8.
+Stay tune!

 .. _this documentation: https://github.com/FluidTYPO3/documentation/blob/master/Namespaces.md
 .. _dev branch: https://git.typo3.org/Packages/TYPO3.CMS.git/shortlog/refs/heads/TYPO3_6-1